peter-kuchel/skillissue/README.md

 An easy to use cli text-editor for the vscode soy-devs like myself who don't know how to type properly on a keyboard, and can't exit from Vim.

-_**`NOTE: This software is unfinished, please don't have any high expectations.`**_ See TODO.md for upcoming changes.
+_**`NOTE: This software is unfinished, please don't have any high expectations.`**_ See TODO.md for upcoming changes and bug fixes.

 # Requirements: